SAFER RIDES START HERE

 Crush Protection Devices

+CPDs can also change the way a quad rolls, which may reduce the severity of some low-speed overturns.
 Some designs use flexible materials to absorb impact forces and improve protection.

 GPS/Telemetry Systems